-Some technicians install and troubleshoot avionics equipment on fixed wing aircraft or helicopters.
+Some avionics technicians install and troubleshoot avionics equipment on fixed wing aircraft or helicopters.
 They're responsible to see that everything works properly and none of it interferes with other electronic devices on board.
-When a device fails, they remove it and send it to a shop where a bench avionics tech performs repairs.
-In a small facility, a tech may work on the aircraft and in the shop, but in large operations the jobs are separate.
+When a device fails, they remove it and send it to a shop where a bench avionics technician performs repairs.
+In a small facility, a technician may work on the aircraft and in the shop, but in large operations the jobs are separate.

-Bench techs may work on navigation and communication radios, autopilots, computers, and even large mechanical assemblies like radar antennas.
+Bench technicians may work on navigation and communication radios, autopilots, computers, and even large mechanical assemblies like radar antennas.
 A large shop may work on hundreds of different items.
-Technicians are often specialists within one or two areas.
+Avionics technicians are often specialists within one or two areas.
 The job requires excellent troubleshooting skills and the ability to do intricate, high-reliability soldering on delicate components.
-Good bench techs have patience, steady hands, and excellent vision.
+Good bench technicians have patience, steady hands, and excellent vision.
 Modern circuit boards are densely populated with tiny integrated circuits.
 Much of the soldering is done with binocular magnifiers or microscopes.

 What is the workplace of an Avionics Technician like?

 Avionics technicians are employed in several different settings.
-Most passengers inside a terminal have seen a line tech rushing to replace a black box so that a flight can leave on time, but the bulk of the work around a terminal is done at night.
-Pilots write-up problems in the aircraft log book during the day.
-Technicians try to clear those entries at night.
+Most passengers inside a terminal have seen a line technician rushing to replace a black box so that a flight can leave on time, but the bulk of the work around a terminal is done at night.
+Pilots write up problems in the aircraft log book during the day.
+Avionics technicians try to clear those entries at night.
 They may be updating aircraft software, repairing wiring, or changing black boxes as necessary.
 The night crew technicians repair those time consuming items that could be deferred overnight, provided that safety is not compromised.